bmurrtech/IT_research/rtsp_rss_feed.md

 ### Ant Media Server

 #### About Ant Media Server
+> Only works with Ubuntu LTS (server).
+Will not install on Ubuntu Desktop.

 - Ant Media Server is a streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology.
 - The community edition is free, but has [limited features](https://github.com/ant-media/Ant-Media-Server/wiki/Introduction), such as:
   - 8-12 second latency